Functions

 HEX_TO_INT(value)

-• value is the value you want to convert to an int value.
-This hex value may or may not have the 0x prefix.
+value.
+This hex value may or may not have the0x

 HEX_TO_INT("10") # returns 16